Be at peace and confident

 By far the best translation of the Gita is The Song of God: Bhagavad Gita, translated by Swami Prabhavananda of the Vedanta Society of Southern California.
 The best translation of the upanishads, The Upanishads, Breath of the Eternal, is also by Swami Prabhavananda.

-Two other books that will help you tremendously are Meditation and Spiritual Life by Swami Yatiswarananda, and The Philosophy of Gorakhnath by Akshaya Kumar Banerjea.
-For help in understanding technical Sanskrit terms, I recommend A Brief Sanskrit Glossary (available in print and ebook format at Amazon here.)
+Another book that can help you tremendously is Meditation and Spiritual Life by Swami Yatiswarananda.
+For help in understanding technical Sanskrit terms, I recommend our book, A Brief Sanskrit Glossary.

-All five of these books can be obtained from amazon.com.
+All of these books can be obtained from amazon.com.

 A fundamental key to success in yoga is diet.
 For just as the physical substance of the food becomes assimilated into our physical body, the subtler energies become united to our inner levels, including our mind.
 The observant meditator will discover that the diet of the physical body is also the diet of the mind, that whatever is eaten physically will have an effect mentally.
 Here are some statements about the nature and effect of food that are found in the upanishads.